-Development – Work in a wide range of activities for the school's fundraising efforts.
-Activities include supporting the various mailings (e.g. stuffing envelopes, etc.), making calls for the Annual Fund Phonathon, encouraging Annual Fund participation within the community, recruiting participants for the Apogee program, researching foundations and preparing grant requests, and working to strengthen relations with alumni.
+Fundraising – Work with Development staff and other parents to secure resources for the school through a range of activities for the school's ongoing fundraising efforts.
+Activities include: serving on the Development or Annual Fund Committee, making calls for the Annual Fund Phonathon, encouraging Annual Fund participation, recruiting participants for the Georgia GOAL program, researching foundations and preparing grant requests, supporting various mailings (e.g. stuffing envelopes, etc.), and working to strengthen relations with alumni.

-Meal Preparation for Guests of our School – WSA hosts over 15-20 Waldorf mentors, evaluators, consultants, prospective teachers, and guests to our campus each year.
-As a gracious offering, our school supplies a snack and lunch for each day our guest is on campus.
-We are looking for parents who can deliver a basket or small cooler with snack and lunch to the office kitchen by 10:00am.
-Emily Zdan will email you with specific guest arrival dates and any dietary needs.
+Meal Preparation for WSA Guests – WSA hosts over 15-20 Waldorf mentors, evaluators, consultants, prospective teachers, and guests to our campus each year.
+As a gracious offering, our school provides a snack and lunch for each day our guest is on campus.

-Housing for Guests of our School – WSA offers family housing for our out of town guests.
-Let us know if you have room in your home to host someone for 5 days or less.
+Housing for WSA Guests – WSA offers housing for our out of town guests.
+Join the team of WSA parents and alumni parents who generously offer a room in their home to host WSA guest for 5 days or less.
 We ask that you offer a simple breakfast.
 Some transportation needs may be required.
-Emily Zdan will contact you with specifics information.

-Teacher and Staff Appreciation Initiative - All-school holiday and end-of-the-year gifting efforts and development of new structures for expressing parent gratitude to WSA’s teachers and staff.
+Teacher and Staff Appreciation - Join efforts to demonstrate gratitude to WSA’s teachers and staff throughout the year.

-Marketing and Outreach – Join Stacey Alston and Rhonda Wildman in their work promoting WSA through Open Houses and local festivals.
+Marketing and Outreach (Postponed in 2020)– Join WSA faculty and staff to promote WSA through open houses and local festivals, such as the Decatur Book Festival during Labor Day weekend, and the Decatur Arts Festival during Memorial Day weekend.
 Weekend hours often needed.
-Activities for 2017-18 include the Decatur Book Festival during Labor Day weekend, Wylde Center's Earth Day Festival and the Inman Park Festival in April and the Decatur Arts Festival during Memorial Day weekend.